 1. Determine which pieces of content your competitors created that are performing the best

 If your content marketing strategy isn’t working, simply pumping out more blog posts won’t get you better results.
-Competitive intelligence should tell you what kinds of content–blogs, videos, infographics, or photos, for example–your competitors are using, and what kind is working best for them.
+Competitive intelligence should tell you what kinds of content–blogs, videos, infographics, or photos, for example–your competitors are using, and what kind works best for them.

 For example, last Friday you saw them post a viral cat video that garnered 500 likes.
 But you can’t just post curated cat videos forever.
 There’s a good chance a cat video will perform better on a Friday than, say, a Tuesday.
 Take a look at how many backlinks your competitor’s blog post from earlier that week earned, and compare it against your own.
 If your Monday infographics aren’t getting the traction you expected, take a peek at when your competitors are getting engagement with theirs.
 Maybe your audience doesn’t consume content the way (and when) you thought they did.
 That’s the beauty of data: it’s doesn’t guess.